 Salary and working hours

-Usually Head Housekeeper jobs will work in a shift pattern due to accommodation needing to be available 24 hours a day.
+Usually Head Housekeepers will work in a shift pattern due to accommodation needing to be available 24 hours a day.
 This will include working early mornings, days, evenings, weekends and public holidays as well as split shifts on occasions.
-Through certain times of the year, such as during summer and other holidays, a Head Housekeeper can expect to work more hours due to an increase in guest numbers.
+Through certain times of the year, such as during summer and other holidays, they can expect to work more hours due to an increase in guest numbers.